DFHack/dfhack/docs/Lua API.rst

   multiple return values.
 If the tag is not present, the result is false, if it is present but has no arguments, the result is true.

-* ``customRawData.getCreatureTag(unit, tag, ...)``
+* ``customRawData.getRaceCasteTag(raceDefinition, casteNumber, tag[, ...])

+  Gets tag from a race or caste instead if appplicable.
+Everything with getTag applies to this.

+* ``customRawData.getUnitTag(unit, tag[, ...])``

   Gets tag from a unit's race or caste instead if applicable.
+This is a wrapper over ``getRaceCasteTag``.
 Everything with getTag applies to this.

   The first call for a tag-getting function caches the result, subsequent calls ignore the tag type arguments and return from the cache.
 More advanced raw constructs are planned.